k1r0s/kaop-ts/docs/api.md

   meta.break() // prevent execution of following advices until method execution

   meta.handle() // returns the exception (if any) and prevents to be thrown.

+  meta.prevent() // prevents the main method to be executed (GUESS WHY).
 })
 ```